 Topic: A Very Calvin & Hobbes Christmas

-First thing to know is that every shot is practical.
-Every snowman was built from scratch.
-And it was all filmed on my dining table.
+First, every shot is practical and each snowman was built from scratch... and it was all filmed on my dining table.

-The key to this was entirely patience (I haven't done arts and crafts since 2nd grade) and copious amounts of sugar.
+The key to this was patience, a willingness to get my living room very messy (I haven't done arts and crafts since 2nd grade), and copious amounts of sugar.

 Oh, and Teague.
 Yeah, you need Teague to make this happen, like, at all.
 This is the raw footage he had to make work:

 He'll have to 'splain exactly what he did.
-It's all witchcraft to me.
-I know Adobe had something to do with it, because of FCP codec headaches.
+It's all witchcraft to me but I know Adobe was involved.
+Always with the Adobe.

-Hey, look, me talking to a hunk of sugar at 4am...
+Anyway, here's me talking to a lump of sugar at 4am.